enja

 Bottom surface defects

-Tin pick up: In the hot end area of the furnace (1100ºC), a relatively large amount of oxygen enters the tin bath as a result of a high oxygen diffusivity at elevated temperatures.
-As the liquid tin flows along with the glass sheet in the direction of the colder sections near the exit end (600-500ºC), the oxygen solubility decreases significantly.
-This results in the elimination of the oxygen from the tin melt in the form of tin dioxide (SnO2) floating on the tin, or so-called dross.
+Tin pick up: In the hot end area (1000 - 1100ºC), a relatively large amount of oxygen enters the tin bath as a result of a high oxygen diffusivity at elevated temperatures.
+As the liquid tin travels with the glass ribbon towards the cooler zones near the exit (600-500ºC), oxygen solubility drops sharply.
+This triggers oxygen release from the tin melt, forming tin dioxide SnO2 (commonly known as dross), which floats on the tin surface.

 oxygen solubility bottom defect - 984x645

-Dross formed under the glass sheet, but also a tin melt with high oxygen content, may easily adhere to the bottom surface, usually referred to as tin pick up.
-Moreover, tin picked up from the bath via the bottom surface may adhere and solidify on the first few lift out rollers, causing even more damage to the bottom surface of the ribbon.
+Dross accumulation beneath the glass, but also tin melt with high oxygen content, easily adheres to the ribbon's bottom side, usually referred to as tin pick up.
+Additionally, tin transferred from the bath to the bottom surface may easily adhere and solidify on the initial water-cooled steel lift out rollers, causing mechanical damage to the bottom surface.

 bottom surface defects 984x484